NFT Uses: A Guide to Key Categories and Their Utility

 LAND NFTs

 If you thought NFTs were all about art and gaming, think again.
 In the first week of December 2021, the demand for digital land outpaced all other NFT categories.
-Speculators in this space are betting millions that the metaverse will go mainstream and their virtual real estate will appreciate in value.
+Speculators in this space are betting millions that the metaverse will go mainstream.
+Their virtual real estate will appreciate in value.

 If you think your avatar deserves a cool place to live, you’re going to have to buy some land.
-Within each metaverse, whether its Decentraland, The SandBox or some other platform, LAND NFTs are purchased with cryptocurrency that holds real world value.
+Within each metaverse, whether it’s Decentraland, The SandBox, or some other platform, it is possible to purchase LAND NFTs with cryptocurrency that holds real-world value.
 After buying the LAND, you can use that digital space however you like.
-Does your building need a re model?
+Does your building need a remodel?
 Need to build an entirely new house and furnish it?
 All of that is available to you and owned by you.

-And that’s not all – Metaverse projects also have marketplaces full of collectibles to be used within the game, from furniture and accessories to cars and plants.
+And that’s not all – Metaverse projects also have marketplaces full of collectibles within the game, from furniture and accessories to cars and plants.

 NFTs: Breathing Real Life Into All Things Digital

-As the line between digital and IRL life blurs, we are often forced to ask ourselves if our quality of life is meaningfully improving as we delve deeper into the land of 1s and 0s.
-If the world of NFT uses has taught us anything, it is that the transition to a technological future can be filled with wonder and positivity.
-The ability for community projects to bring people from all walks of life into a space and innovate for the betterment of the group is an egalitarian dream that no one could have envisioned 5 years ago.
-For the first time in the history of the internet, individuals are beginning to have true ownership over their digital existence by decentralizing ownership rather than having culture be imposed by brands from the top down.
+As the line between digital and IRL life blurs, it can often force us to ask ourselves if the quality of life is meaningfully improving.
+All the while delving deeper into the land of 1s and 0s.
+If the world of NFT uses has taught us anything, it is that the transition to a technological future full of wonder and positivity.
+The ability for community projects to bring people from all walks of life into a space.
+Innovating for the betterment of the group is an egalitarian dream that no one could have envisioned 5 years ago.
+For the first time in the history of the internet, individuals are beginning to have true ownership over their digital existence.
+By decentralizing ownership rather than imposing culture by brands from the top down.